 The conviction that Jesus Christ is the only way of salvation leads us to pursue a variety of means of proclaiming of the Gospel, by sending our members and also partnering with other Christians to take the message to all those who need to hear, both in the local community and to the ends of the earth.

 Acts 1:8, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."

 Acts 4:12, “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved."

 Under the sovereignty of God, we understand that any good that happens in our ministry is the result of His grace towards us.
 Consequently, our ministry together must be characterized by that same grace in our response to one another, especially in light of the wonderful diversity we share as the Body of Christ.

-Our challenge is to provide a balance of first, gathering all members together to be equipped for ministry, and then, doing the ministry for which every member has been commissioned by Christ.
+Our challenge is to provide a balance of both: 1) gathering all members together to be equipped for ministry, and then 2) doing the ministry for which every member has been commissioned by Christ.